Biography

 He was educated at Gordonstoun School and attended the universities of Nice (Diploma of French Studies) and Glasgow (M.A.Hons in English and Philosophy) and Jesus College, Oxford, where he studied for a D.Phil in English Literature.
 He was also a lecturer in English Literature at St. Hilda’s College, Oxford, from 1980-83.
 He is a Fellow of the Royal Society of Literature, an Honorary Fellow of Jesus College, Oxford, and an Officier de l’Ordre des Arts et des Lettres.
 He has been presented with honorary Doctorates in Literature from the universities of St. Andrews, Stirling, Glasgow and Dundee.
 In 2005 he was awarded the CBE.

 His many screenwriting credits include Stars and Bars (1987, dir.
 Pat O’Connor), Mr Johnson (1990, dir.
 Bruce Beresford), Aunt Julia and the Scriptwriter (1990, dir.
 Jon Amiel), Chaplin (1992, dir.
 Richard Attenborough) A Good Man in Africa (1993, dir.
 Bruce Beresford), The Trench (1999, which Boyd also directed) and Man to Man (2005, dir.
 Régis Wargnier).
 He adapted Evelyn Waugh’s Scoop for television (1988) and also Waugh’s Sword of Honour trilogy (2001).
 His own three-part adaptation of his novel Armadillo was screened on BBC 1 in 2001 as was his adaptation of his novel Restless (2012).
 His film about Shakespeare and his sonnets — A Waste of Shame — was made in 2005 for BBC 4.
-His 5-hour adaptation of his novel Any Human Heart (Channel 4 2010 won the BAFTA for “Best Series”.
+His 5-hour adaptation of his novel Any Human Heart (Channel 4 2010) won the BAFTA for “Best Series”.
 He has written two original TV films about boarding-school life in England — Good and Bad at Games (1983) and Dutch Girls (1985).
+His six-hour Cold War spy thriller, Spy City (Miramax, ZDF) was broadcast and streamed internationally at the end of 2020.

 He is married and divides his time between London and South West France.